-Those who do patronize the plaza often engage in what the city's landscape architect, Peter Jensen, called "unsavory activities," often involving drugs, alcohol and urination.
-The problem has gotten worse in recent months, Jensen said, since El Camino Park across from the Stanford Shopping Center closed to accommodate construction of a new reservoir.
+Those who do patronize the plaza often engage in what the city's landscape architect Peter Jensen called "unsavory activities," often involving drugs, alcohol and urination.
+The problem has gotten worse in recent months, Jensen said, since El Camino Park closed to accommodate construction of a new reservoir.

-Among the major problems with Cogswell, located at Lytton Avenue and Ramona Street, is the landscaping.
-Jensen said the hedges and shrubs at the periphery of the plaza screen plaza visitors from view and make it hard for police to catch perpetrators.
+Among the major problems with the plaza at Lytton Avenue and Ramona Street is the existing planting at the site.
+Jensen said the hedges and shrubs at the periphery of the plaza currently screen visitors from view and make it hard for police to catch perpetrators.
 The city's $150,000 renovation plan would remove these shrubs, improving visibility and bringing more attention to the plaza's crop of oaks and redwoods.

-Jensen said the goal is to encourage more daytime visitors — including people from the adjacent Avenidas senior center — to spend time at the plaza.
+Jensen said the goal is to encourage more daytime visitors -- including seniors form the nearby Avenidas Village -- to spend time at the plaza.

 The proposed improvements include removing the old shrubs and hedges and installing low-growing plants.
-In a report, Jensen said the new plantings will "give the Plaza a fresh clean look, require less water and maintenance and will grow to an appropriate size to allow clear lines of sight through the space from one side to another."
+In a report on the project, Jensen said the new plantings will "give the Plaza a fresh clean look, require less water and maintenance and will grow to an appropriate size to allow clear lines of sight through the space from one side to another."

 Jensen said staff hopes to begin renovations in the coming year.